 Note: UGMA and UTMA accounts are considered assets of the student and must be reported as an asset of the student on the FAFSA4caster, regardless of the student's dependency status.

 Investments also include qualified educational benefits or education savings accounts such as Coverdell savings accounts, 529 college savings plans and the refund value of 529 prepaid tuition plans.

 Note: Students who must report parental information on this form should report all qualified educational benefits or education savings accounts owned by the parents and/or the dependent student as part of the parental assets.

-Investments do not include the home in which your parents live; cash, savings and checking accounts; the value of life insurance and retirement plans (401[k] plans, pension funds, annuities, noneducation IRAs, Keogh plans, etc.).
+Investments don’t include the home in which your parents live; cash, savings and checking accounts; ABLE accounts; or the value of life insurance and retirement plans (401[k] plans, pension funds, annuities, noneducation IRAs, Keogh plans, etc.).

 If you need additional help, view available help options for assistance.